 Jaisalmer ‘The Golden City’

 Jaisalmer is not really a hidden gem and gets its fair share of domestic and foreign tourists.
-But it is on the western border and far less connected by road and train than other Rajasthan points of interest.
+But it is on the western border and far less connected by road and train than other places to visit in Rajasthan.

 This Golden City gets its name because of the stone used in making Jaisalmer Fort and some other buildings in the old town area.
 But unlike the sanitised and well-kept environ of other Rajasthan Forts, a visit to Jaisalmer Fort – the largest ‘Living Fort’ – is different.
 There are numerous Havelis or merchant houses with intricate carvings to be seen in the old town.
 Another interesting place to visit especially during sunset is Bada Bagh, a cenotaph where some of the royals were buried.

 One of the best experiences to be had outside Jaisalmer is a night in Thar desert.
-Camel ride over rolling sand dunes, a spectacular sunset with an unending horizon in the desert, sand boarding if you are keen for an adventure activity and sleeping under a thousand stars, this is a must-do on your Rajasthan itinerary.
+This is a must-do on your Rajasthan itinerary.
+You can enjoy a camel ride over rolling sand dunes, view a spectacular sunset with an unending horizon in the desert, do sand boarding if you are keen for an adventure activity and sleep under a thousand stars,

 How to reach Jaislamer: Till recently, there was no air connectivity to Jodhpur but the flights are few and far in between.
 The best option to reach Jaisalmer is a road trip from Jodhpur or Bikaner.